 How do you bring a 1930s Spanish-style home into the present?
-According to interior designer Ginny Macdonald, you honor the home's history while injecting a sense of modernity and personal style.
-The English native (who also happens to be Emily Henderson's design director) typically "errs on the side of traditional," but in her recent living room makeover, she fused her classic style with a Californian vibe while keeping its heritage bones squarely intact.
+According to British interior designer Ginny Macdonald, you honor the home's history while injecting a sense of modernity and personal style.
+The UK native typically "errs on the side of traditional," but in her recent living room makeover, she fused her classic style with a Californian vibe while keeping its heritage bones squarely intact.

 "I wanted to make this space feel like a home away from home and bring in some of my English roots," she told MyDomaine.
 "The molding details reminded me of the Victorian terrace house I used to live in London, and I wanted to bring some of that essence in."